 The sun poured through the windows of the church, providing a natural spotlight as the couple exchanged vows before God and their families and friends, providing many excellent shooting opportunities for us.

-We were excited to be back in St Albans for the reception.
+We were excited to be back in Herts for the reception.
 The luxury country house hotel is one of our favourite venues not only because the staff there are so professional, but also because the setting is so picturesque.
 The light cloud cover was ideal for shots in the garden, and the couple were thrilled with their portraits and the group shots we took before the partying started in earnest.

-Despite their lack of Greek blood, Graham and his new father-in-law held their own on the dance-floor, impressing all the guests with their technique to the sounds of Nostalgia Greek Band.
+Despite their lack of Cypriot blood, Graham and his new father-in-law held their own on the dance-floor, impressing all the guests with their technique to the sounds of Nostalgia Greek Band.
 Danielle had booked some traditional Greek-Cypriot dancers who inspired everyone with their energetic dancing, and the dancefloor was full long into the night.
 It was a fantastic day and a fun-filled evening – exactly the start to married life that this young couple deserves.
 Congratulations!

 Click here to see more weddings at Sopwell House.